Bristol Hate Crime and Discrimination Services

 - Bristol Mind (for better health)

-When a hate crime is reported to the main office at SARI, a worker from one of these four organisations will be allocated to the case.
-At LGBT Bristol, the Hate Crime caseworker is Ruth Arnold and she can also be contacted directly on (m) 07486 460 369 or e-mailed at: firstname.lastname@example.org
+When a hate crime is reported to the reporting line at SARI, a caseworker from one of the partner organisations will be allocated to the case.

 What is Hate Crime?

 A crime motivated by prejudice against a person because of their:

 - Disability, including mental health & learning difficulties

 - Religion or belief